hippke/adi/README.md

 ## Eyecandy
-Images and videos can be generates for visual verification of the transit shape.
+Images and videos can be generated for visual verification of the transit shape.
 ```python
 def save_videoframe(fluxarray, framenumber):
     fig = plt.figure(frameon=False)